aptech/tspdlib/docs/pdfzk.rst

 Purpose
 ----------------

-Panel stationary test with gradual shifts.
+Computes the panel stationary test with gradual shifts.

 Format
 ----------------